West Heath Library Temporary Closure

 Involve Young People's Group no longer exists.
 However, there is a newly formed Northfield District Youth Council, at the Factory Young People's Centre, Devon Way, Longbridge, B31 2TS.

-Projects supported through this fund must also demonstrate that they support one or more of the outcomes in Birmingham’s Council Plan 2008 -2013 and Birmingham’s Community Strategy 2026.
+Projects supported through this fund must also demonstrate that they support one or more of the outcomes in Birmingham’s Council Plan 2008 -2013, Birmingham’s Community Strategy 2026 as well as District and Ward Priorities.

 Generally, any properly constituted organisation may submit a project proposal.
-You should first talk with the District Ward Support Officer to find out about what outcomes and locally identified priorities the Ward or District Committee is likely to support and the money that it has available.
-For further information please contact your Ward Support Officer, Marcia Greenwood at email@example.com or telephone 0121 464 3650.
+You should first talk with Northfield District to find out about what outcomes and locally identified priorities the Ward or District Committee is likely to support and the money that it has available.
+For further information please contact Northfield District at firstname.lastname@example.org or telephone 0121 464 9812.

 The Community First Programme is a national programme which runs over four years until 2015.
 Twenty seven Wards in Birmingham have funding through Community First.
 The programme is independent of Birmingham City Council and is managed by a national organisation, appointed by the Government, called Community Development Foundation.
 Community First funding is distributed by a Community First Panel established in the Ward.
 A list of Community First Panels along with other information about this programme and how to access funding is available on the Community Development Foundation website.